 - Practice replacing your thoughts with better one over and over again until it becomes a habit.

-- Mindfulness and meditation are techniques that can assist you through your breath and being in the present moment to shift your nervous system from a state of anxiety (sympathetic nervous system) to a state of calm (parasympathetic nervous system).
-These techniques have been studied and proven to be very effective, however you must practice them enough, so it becomes a habit.
-If you are worried about the past or the future, you are not in the present moment and generally in the present moment you may not be experiencing what you are worried about and you are creating dis-stress.
-Through deep belly breathing that can calm the nervous system and mind, you can shift your focus on what in the present moment you can do to take control of a situation and recognize that in the present moment your worries may not be real, they are projected from the past or onto the future.
+- Mindfulness and meditation are techniques that can assist you through your breath and being in the present moment.
+Furthermore, to shift your nervous system from a state of anxiety (sympathetic nervous system) to a state of calm (parasympathetic nervous system).
+These techniques have been studied and proven to be very effective.
+However, you must practice them enough, so it becomes a habit.
+If you are worried about the past or the future, you are not in the present moment.
+Generally in the present moment you may not be experiencing what you are worried about and you are creating dis-stress.
+Through deep belly breathing that can calm the nervous system and mind.
+You can shift your focus on what in the present moment you can do to take control of a situation.
+In addition, recognize that in the present moment your worries may not be real, they are projected from the past or onto the future.

-These simple strategies can help you reduce your anxiety, however they must be practiced and used.
+These simple strategies can help you reduce your anxiety.
+However they must be practiced and used.
 If anxiety becomes debilitating and interferes with your ability to eat, sleep, function and has health effects, seek professional help.
-It is always helpful to talk to a professional.
+Above all, it is always helpful to talk to a professional.
 If you need assistance regarding enhancing your physical health, diet, supplement program or stress management techniques, be sure to reach out to me or my team at www.VibranceForLife.com we have a variety of programs that can support you.